IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/platform-overview/example-app.md

 ### Calls application

-The calls application in IndiGO, provides functionality to make and receive phonecalls through a mobile phone that is paired to IndiGO via Bluetooth.
-Once a mobile phone is paired, the contact list will sync with the IndiGO IVI system.
+The calls application in TomTom IndiGO, provides functionality to make and receive phonecalls through a mobile phone that is paired to TomTom IndiGO via Bluetooth.
+Once a mobile phone is paired, the contact list will sync with the TomTom IndiGO IVI system.
 Then the contacts will be accessible under the _Contacts_ tab, which allows the user to select a contact and make a phonecall.

 ![calls contacts](images/calls_contacts.png)